sdhina/epfldatadynamos/index.md

 In other words, given these measures, it sounds like it would hypothetically be easier for players to move from a source to a target within a category than between categories no?

+**But how do we verify all these interactions?
+How do we quantify their strength and what if they influence one another?**

 ## Finding information on wikipedia: a game of strategy, good architecture or mere luck?
 ### Part1 - What the articles say